brandkap/brandkap.github.io/work/visual-cognition-lab.md

 ## Learnings

 - <span class="text-white">**Talk to real people.**</span> Conversations I had with lab participants provided invaluable information as to how the lab's website was being used.
-Those insights gained while talking with real users of the website would have be more difficult to discover through other methods.
+Those insights gained while talking with real users of the website would have been more difficult to discover through other methods.
-- <span class="text-white">**Take intiative.**</span> The previous site had existed for quite some time in the lab and things had run in the lab smoothly.
+- <span class="text-white">**Take initiative.**</span> The previous site had existed for quite some time in the lab and things had run in the lab smoothly.
 But I saw there was room for improvement.
 Could the lab have run just fine without a new website?
 Probably.
 But I figured it was worthwhile to explore improvements upon a key aspect in where people interact with the lab; the lab's website.

 ## Next steps